 Children need boundaries to keep them safe

-In coaching I see children whose parents have boundaries that are too rigid and children whose parents have weak or no boundaries.
+I see children whose parents have boundaries that are too rigid and children whose parents have weak or no boundaries.
 I was brought up with both so that was very confusing.
+This blog post shows the sort of behaviour you can expect to see if you’re being too rigid or not boundaried enough.

 Do you vacillate between being super fine with everything to being really angry and not fine at all?

 When you have good healthy boundaries, you don’t need threats, punishment or forced consequences.
 You can read more about why punishment doesn’t work and how it breeds angry, scared children who can’t set boundaries.
-If you can’t go within and listen to what is right for you, then it will be hard for you to set boundaries.
 When we punish children or constantly tell them what to do, yes they are obedient but they don’t know what is right for them.
 They are not connected to their feelings and what is going on in their bodies.
 Are you connected to your feelings and what is right for you?

 One of the big things for Mums is resentment

 They let things build up and build up – take the washing, the ironing, the tidying up.
 They cope alone.
 I don’t know why.
-Maybe like me they find it hard to ask for help.
+Maybe like me, they find it hard to ask for help.
 What this results in is going from passive aggressive – it’s fine (it’s not really!) to being really annoyed and turning into a crazy mama.
-If that’s you, take a look at How to Be Heard Without Turning Up the Volume.

 I know I find it hard to ask for help because my needs weren’t met growing up, so the thought of being vulnerable and getting rejection still looms over me.
 I’ve noticed in my personal and professional life that lots of people struggle with boundaries.
 It’s a very meaty subject.
-I’ve already written about part of my journey with boundaries and how you can help your child set boundaries but I wanted to come up with some practical advice and some helpful phrases that you can try.
+I wanted to come up with some practical advice and some helpful phrases that you can try.

 STOP – CONNECT – SET A BOUNDARY + MEAN IT – ENCOURAGE FEELINGS – GIVE CHOICES